Laura Busse: Career and research

 In 2010, Busse became a Junior Research Group Leader in the Werner Reichardt Center for Integrative Neuroscience at the University of Tübingen, in Germany.
 She led a team of researchers to approach studying the visual stimuli in an ethologically relevant way.
 Since visual systems are designed to reflect an organism's environment, Busse shaped her research program around probing the neural circuits underlying visual processing with stimuli similar to those that would be experienced in that organism's natural environment.

-In 2016, Busse was recruited to the Ludwig Maximilian University of Munich in Germany to hold a professorship within the Munich Center for Neurosciences.
+In 2016, Busse was recruited to LMU Munich in Germany to hold a professorship within the Munich Center for Neurosciences.
 Busse currently leads the Vision Circuits Lab along with co-principal investigator Steffen Katzner within the Department of Biology, Neurobiology Division.

 Exploring Neuronal Circuits of Visual Perception in Mice

 As a Junior Research Group Leader, Busse began to explore the neural circuits underlying visual processing in mouse models.
 Busse began by asking whether surround suppression, a computation known to underlie visual salience, could be observed in the V1 cortex.
 Busse and her team found that in awake mice, parvalbumin positive interneurons in the primary visual cortex mediate surround suppression, however, when mice are under anesthesia, this profoundly affects surround suppression and thus spatial integration.
 Using optogenetics, Busse and her team were able to show in awake mice that activation of PV+ interneurons increases the receptive field size and decreases the suppression of neural populations, underscoring the role these cells play in spatial integration and highlighting the utility of mice in circuit level analyses of visual processing.

 Continuing to use mice as models to study visual processing, Busse and her team explored how behavioral context impacts neural activity in V1.
 They found that locomotion de-correlates V1 population responses however, locomotion seemed to control the tuning of dorsolateral geniculate nucleus population responses.
 Overall, their findings highlighted novel insight into the effects of locomotion in early visual system information processing.

-As a new faculty at the Ludwig Maximilian University of Munich, Busse explored whether and how each cortical layer performs surround suppression and coordinates this across cortical layers.
+As a new faculty at LMU Munich, Busse explored whether and how each cortical layer performs surround suppression and coordinates this across cortical layers.
 Using in vivo recordings, Busse and her group were able to detect that layer 3 and layer 4 exhibited the strongest surround suppression and that intermediate stimulus sizes resulted in the strongest functional connections between layers.